Ikeh-Akinyemi/symmetrical-adventure/README.md

 # Gusto Webhook Handler

-This project is a webhook handler for Gusto Embedded Payroll, written in Go.
+This project is a production-ready webhook handler for Gusto Embedded Payroll, written in Go.
 It serves as a reference implementation for building a resilient, secure, and fault-tolerant system that can handle the complexities of a real-world webhook integration.

 The primary goal of this project is to demonstrate architectural best practices beyond a basic implementation.